 Blood: The Last Vampire: Night of the Beasts by Mamoru Oshii is a continuation of the anime film Blood: The Last Vampire, which stars a vampire hunter named Saya fighting monsters.
 Given that the film involved a lot of blood, monster-hunting, and gory action, you'd think the book would be more of the same.
 Instead, the novel is less of a story about vampire-hunting and more of a clumsy collection of essays that fail to form any semblance of a coherent narrative.
 Rather than focus on Saya, the story focuses on a bland male student who goes from location to location listening to people have philosophical discussions and debates on increasingly uninteresting topics such as body disposal, the hunter hypothesis, and religious conspiracies.
 Saya, meanwhile, briefly appears only three times in the entire book and barely interacts with the protagonist, if at all.
 The novel is such an ill-conceived mess that one can only feel sorry for the translator who had to translate Oshii's incoherent and incredibly dull ramblings.

 The award for "most useless martial arts manual of all time" could EASILY go to The Book of the Ninja.
 A "ninja manual" that includes "deadly fighting secrets", only to tell the reader to exercise caution to NOT kill people with them, this poor excuse for a book is horribly put together (photos were basically xeroxed onto the pages, the "About the Author" page has a picture of the author, but then goes into a tangent about who ninjas were, etc.) and contains one of the most laughable "fighting techniques" in history.
+The photos have nothing to do with the moves they're talking about, looking more like vague limb flailing at best.
 This video does a pretty good job of tearing it apart.

 Books LLC's Wikipedia Source series might be an even worse example of published Wikipedia articles than the aforementioned Alphascript and Betascript Publishing.
 In addition to possesing all their flaws, the books' content seems to have been randomly selected by an automated algorithm, leading to verbal diarrhea such as "Gremlin Interactive Games: Loaded, Fragile Allegiance, Jungle Strike, Top Gear 3000, Harlequin, Body Harvest, Utopia: The Creation of a Nation" and incoherent descriptions.
 The presentation also has the barest minimum effort put into it, with most of the covers looking like this.◊.